Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Efficient Hierarchical Planning

 The Optimal Exit Computer computes $(c^M_a)_{a \in \Sigma}$ for each MM $M \in X$ recursively over the tree $T$ by first obtaining optimal exit costs for the MMs furthest out in $T$ and then working itself upwards in the hierarchy.
 Here, for each MM $M \in X$, the tuple $(c^M_a)_{a \in \Sigma}$ is computed using Dijkstra's algorithm on an augmented MM $\hat{M}$ to account for the MMs nested within $M$.
 More precisely, for a state $q \in Q_M$ in $M$, define $c_a^{q} = c_a^{N_q}$ if $q$ corresponds to an MM $N_q$ (further down in the hierarchy) and $c_a^{q} = 0$ otherwise.\footnote{This can be defined since the optimal exit costs $(c^{N_q}_a)_{a \in \Sigma}$ for each $N_q$ (further down in the hierarchy) have already been computed due to the construction of the recursion.} Intuitively, $c_a^{q}$ is the optimal cost for starting in the subtree corresponding to $q$ and exiting it with $a$.
 The augmented MM $\hat{M}$ is then

-Here, the transition function $\hat{\delta}(q,a)$ equals $\delta_M(q,a)$ whenever $\delta_M(q,a)$ is defined, and $\hat{\delta}(q,a) = E_a$ otherwise ($\hat{\delta}(E_a,\cdot)$ is immaterial).
+Here, the transition function $\hat{\delta}(q,a)$ equals $\delta_M(q,a)$ whenever $\delta_M(q,a)$ is defined (transition in $M$ exists), and $\hat{\delta}(q,a) = E_a$ otherwise ($\hat{\delta}(E_a,\cdot)$ is immaterial).
 In this way, $\hat{\delta}$ book-keeps when we exit $M$ with input $a$ given by a transition to $E_a$.
-Moreover, the cost function $\hat{\gamma}(q,a)$ equals $\gamma(q,a) + c_a^{q}$ to augment the cost of exiting the subtree corresponding to $q$ with the transition cost of applying $a$ at $q$ in $M$ (again, $\hat{\gamma}(E_a,\cdot)$ is immaterial).
+Moreover, the cost function $\hat{\gamma}(q,a)$ equals $\gamma_M(q,a) + c_a^{q}$ if $\delta_M(q,a)$ is defined (transition in $M$ exists) and otherwise $0 + c_a^{q}$ (we go to $E_a$ with zero cost on the $M$-level since we exit $M$).
+Here, we add $c_a^{q}$ to augment the cost of exiting the subtree corresponding to $q$ with the transition cost of applying $a$ at $q$ in $M$ (again, $\hat{\gamma}(E_a,\cdot)$ is immaterial).
 With this, we can search in $\hat{M}$ from $s_M$ using Dijkstra's algorithm until we have reached each $E_a$, where $c_a^M$ then equals the obtained cost to $E_a$.
 We also get corresponding trajectories $z_a^M$ to each $E_a$ in $M$ for free.
 We summarise the Optimal Exit Computer in Algorithm \ref{alg:compute_optimal_exits} with correctness given by Proposition \ref{th:compute_optimal_exits_correct} and time complexity given by Proposition \ref{th:compute_optimal_exits_time}.
 An example is provided by Fig. \ref{fig:hfsm_example_tree_cut}.

 \begin{proposition} $c_a^M \in [0,\infty]$ computed by Algorithm \ref{alg:compute_optimal_exits} equals the optimal exit cost $c_a^M$ in Definition~\ref{def:optimal_exit_costs}. \end{proposition}

 \begin{proposition} The time complexity of Algorithm \ref{alg:compute_optimal_exits} is $O(|X| \cdot [b_s |\Sigma|+(b_s+|\Sigma|) \log(b_s+|\Sigma|)])$, where $b_s$ is the maximum number of states in an MM of $Z$, and $|X|$ is the number of MMs in $Z$. \end{proposition}